KIZI/InBeat/README.md

 ### Installation

-You can use InBeat services as a seto of independent modules.
+You can use InBeat services as a set of independent modules.
 Each module provides REST API as a self-reliant http service running on a specific port.
 All setting can be changed either in global config file (./inbeat/config.js) or in specific config file for each module (./inbeat/{module}/config.js).

 Go to the 'inbeat' directory and run installation of nodejs dependencies: